folio-org/folio-install/kubernetes-rancher/readme.md

 -Workload running as 3 pods that share database.<br/>
 -Initially spin up one Okapi pod, do the deployment jobs, then can scale out Okapi's pods and they will each pick up the tenants/discovery/proxy services.<br/>
 -After single Okapi pod has been initialized, set Workload environment variable for InitDB to false for future pod scalability.<br/>
--Running Okapi with *ClusterIP* type of port mapping, and Clusterhost IP environment variable set to the assigned *ClusterIP* of the service as given by Kubernetes/Rancher.<br/>
+-Running Okapi with *ClusterIP* type of port mapping, and OKAPI_CLUSTERHOST environment variable set to the assigned *ClusterIP* of the service as given by Kubernetes/Rancher.<br/>

 #### Okapi Workload environment variables: